ayushbaghel01/Time-Series-Forecasting/README.md

 ## Acknowledgements

-- **DeepAnT Model Implementation:** The implementation of the DeepAnT architecture was adapted from the [DatascienceArticle](https://towardsdatascience.com/deepant-unsupervised-anomaly-detection-for-time-series-97c5308546ea).
+- **DeepAnT Model Implementation:** The implementation of the DeepAnT architecture is adapted from the [DatascienceArticle](https://towardsdatascience.com/deepant-unsupervised-anomaly-detection-for-time-series-97c5308546ea).